An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: Introduction

 Dispersion Measure (DM) is defined as the integral of the number density of free electrons along the propagation path, which is positively proportional to cosmological distance.
 In particular, $\rm DM_{IGM}$, contributed by the intergalactic medium (IGM), has a close connection with cosmological parameters.
-Therefore, precise measurements of $\rm DM_{IGM}$ can be used as cosmological probes \citep{Xiao21,Bhandari2021}, such as "missing" baryons \citep{McQuinn14,Macquart20}, cosmic proper distance \citep{Yu17}, dark energy \citep{Zhou14,Gao2014,Walters18}, Hubble constant \citep{Hagstotz21} and reionization history \citep{Zheng14,Zhangzj21}.
+Therefore, precise measurements of $\rm DM_{IGM}$ can be used as cosmological probes \citep{Xiao21,Bhandari2021}, such as "missing" baryons \citep{McQuinn14,Macquart20,Li2020}, cosmic proper distance \citep{Yu17}, dark energy \citep{Zhou14,Walters18,Zhao2020,Qiu2021}, Hubble parameter $H(z)$ \citep{Wu2020}, and the cosmic reionization history \citep{Zheng14,Zhangzj21}.
 Strongly lensed FRBs have been proposed to probe the nature of dark matter \citep{Munoz16,Wang2018}, and measure Hubble constant \citep{Li18}.

-However, how to distinguish them from repeating FRBs is difficult.
+There is a thorny problem that DMs contributed by host galaxy and the inhomogeneities of intergalactic medium cannot be exactly determined from observations \citep{Macquart20}.
+Previous works assuming fixed values for them bring uncontrolled systematic error in analysis \citep{Hagstotz21}.
+A reasonable approach is to handle them as probability distributions extracted from cosmological simulations \citep{Macquart20,Jaroszynski19,Zhang20,Zhangzj21}.

-In this paper, we propose to measure Hubble constant with 14 localized FRBs through the $\rm DM_{IGM}$-$z$ relation.
+In this letter, we propose to measure Hubble constant with eighteen localized FRBs through the $\rm DM_{IGM}$-$z$ relation.
 Our paper is organized as the following four sections.
-In section \ref{sec2}, we present the redshift and DM value of 14 localized FRBs used in our analysis.
+In section \ref{sec2}, we present the redshift and DM value of eighteen localized FRBs used in our analysis.
 In section \ref{sec3}, we give an introduction of the distributions of $\rm DM_{host}$ and $\rm DM_{IGM}$.
 In section \ref{sec4}, the Monte Carlo Markov Chain (MCMC) analysis is used to constrain the Hubble constant $H_0$.
-The Monte Carlo method is used to simulate FRBs, then the mocked data is used to constrainf $H_0$.
 Discussion will be given in section \ref{sec5}.